-- The school has democratically elected pupil governors, where students are elected each term to represent their peers in their year group.
-The pupil governor is consulted on whole school plans, leads on charity activities at school and is able to express views to senior leaders throughout the school year - There is an annual pupil questionnaire where we actively seek the viewpoints of the children on a range of topics.
+- The school has an active student council, where students are elected each year to represent their peers in their year group.
+The student council is consulted on whole school plans, leads on charity activities at school and is able to express views to senior leaders throughout the school year - There is an annual pupil questionnaire where we actively seek the viewpoints of the children on a range of topics.
 The results of this questionnaire are used by the Senior Leadership Team to develop the whole school improvement plan - If a child takes part in an intervention programme, then they will contribute their views to the half-termly review of progress - If your child has an EHCP or Statement of SEND, their views will be sought before any review meetings.